karenpayneoregon/NorthWind-2020/readme.md

 # Microsoft NorthWind database 2020 Part 1

-Microsoft created North wind database many years ago which has assisted countless developers to work with Microsoft SQL-Server.
+Microsoft created [Northwind database](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs) many years ago which has assisted countless developers to work with Microsoft SQL-Server.
 There are several elements of the database model and table structures which needed improvement which the current version presented in this repository has updated.

-For demonstrating working with the new model a C# Windows form project uses Microsoft Entity Framework Core 3.x to present data.
+For demonstrating working with the new model a C# Windows form project uses [Microsoft Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) 3.x to present data.

 Currently presented, customers and contacts, more will be added shortly.